Revelation 2 – 3

 3. “Eye-salve to anoint thine eyes”.
 It speaks of the anointing of the Holy Ghost which gives us discernment in spiritual things, and causes us to value things as God does.

 20 Behold, I stand at the door and am knocking; if any one hear my voice and open the door, I will come in unto him and sup with him, and he with me. v.20 Exhortation to Open.
 The tone of this exhortation grows even more tender.
 The Lord is outside the door of the assembly.
 They had shut out the Head of the Church.
 But how sweet; He does not walk away but begins to knock and speak softly.
 This knocking and speaking will continue to the rapture.
-If “any one hear my voice”; it is individual.
+If “any one hear my voice”; it is spoken to an individual.
 There is no call for collective restoration.
 The Lord will not force His way into our hearts, but He will stand at the door.
-All we must do is open the door.
-If we cannot “buy” in v.18, or “repent” in v.19, can we at least “open” the door of our hearts to Him who died for us?
+The door has no handle on the outside: it must be opened from within.
+If we feel too poor to “buy” (v.18), or even too weak to “repent” (v.19), can we not begin with the first step, to “open” the door of our hearts to Him who died for us?
 The thought of “sup” is fellowship, usually over a meal.
 This is what God wants; He wants our fellowship.
 And so He awaits the response of the heart.

 Who at my door is standing,